 nigel coutts

-ADF service: I joined the Army in May 1995 as part of the Royal Australian Infantry Corps and was posted to 4th Battalion, Royal Australian Regiment for eight years.
+ADF service: I joined the Army in May 1995 as part of the Royal Australian Infantry Corps and was posted to 4th Battalion, Royal Australian Regiment for 8 years.
 I transferred to the Special Air Service Regiment in 2003 and served there for 17 years.
+I did multiple deployments overseas, including Iraq, Afghanistan and East Timor.
+I discharged in September 2020 with 25 years’ service under my belt.

-Other information: I am retired and volunteer at ‘Connected By’ helping veterans and first responders.
-My father is a Vietnam veteran and my grandfather was a pilot flying Spitfires in World War II.
+Other information: I am retired and volunteer at ‘Connected By’, helping veterans and first responders.
+My father is a Vietnam veteran, and my grandfather was a pilot flying Spitfires in World War II.

-Age: 48
+Age: 49

 Hometown: Palmerston North, New Zealand

-Current town: Perth, Western Australia
+Current town: Perth, WA

 Sport background: I grew up playing rugby union, basketball, rugby league, cycling, swimming, snowboarding and surfing.
 I don’t compete anymore due to my physical injuries.